 Closed-mouth teens whose families haven't made a habit of dinner table conversation may take special wooing.
 Be prepared for some wise-cracking ("The most interesting thing about me is how corny my family can be!") and keep your sense of humor, and your teen will probably engage on his or her own terms.
 Facilitating a positive discussion can be a challenge for parents, but is infinitely worth it for the communication and closeness it fosters in your family.

 Don’t offer advice unless asked, and your kids will be more willing to bring up what’s bothering them.
 Kids often gain insight into solutions just by talking.
 Your kids won't always say things in ways that are easy for you to hear, but try to see it from their perspective.
 Bite your tongue or cover your mouth (literally, if you're like me) if you need to, so that you don't interrupt, and hear them out.
 Breathe deeply so you stay calm.
 If a topic feels inappropriate for the dinner table, thank the person who brought it up, and ask if you can talk about it more after dinner, privately.
-And just keep reminding yourself how lucky you are to have kids who are willing to talk with you, and breathe deep!
+Just keep reminding yourself how lucky you are to have kids who are willing to talk with you, and breathe!

 Defer unpleasant topics.
-Kids who begin to squabble can be asked to come up with ten things they really love about the sibling with whom they’re fighting.
-Adults who start to complain about their day can be fined a dollar toward ice cream cones on Sunday evening.
+Kids who begin to squabble can be asked to come up with five things they really love about the sibling with whom they’re fighting.
+Adults who start to complain about their day can be asked to add "and my life is blessed" to any complaint and fined a dollar toward ice cream cones on Sunday evening.
 If you've tolerated a family culture where teasing is allowed -- which seems to be the norm among many families with teenage boys -- proclaim the dinner table a safe space exempt from comments that hurt another's feelings.
-(You might also want to re-examine the role of teasing in your household culture to make sure it's benign, click here for more info on creating a nurturing and safe emotional space for your kids.)
+(You might also want to re-examine the role of teasing in your household culture to make sure it's benign; click here for more info on creating a nurturing and safe emotional space for your kids.)
 The key is cheerful, relaxed, and kind parental leadership so that everyone's contribution is valued and no one feels criticized.

 Most families can’t eat together every night.
 Sometimes an adult is out of town, or a child has a school event.
 Some parents try to keep one night as date night to keep their bond with each other fresh, and many families routinely socialize on Saturday nights or have Sunday dinner with extended family.
 But you can create the expectation that on certain nights, everyone comes home for dinner.
 Start small, if you need to, with one or two nights a week.
 Even those limited by a long commute or odd hours can often manage a night or two, and those nights become extra-special for everyone.

 Or at least play with your family while you’re eating your food.
 Creating a sense of fun and play at the dinner table is the single best way to make everyone look forward to that time together, and sets a wonderful tone in your house.
 Laughter really is the best medicine after a grueling day.

 How?
 Impersonate each other.
 Talk in rhyme.
 Guess what each person’s mashed potato sculpture is.
 Make every comment refer to food (“I’m fried.”
 “Guess your day wasn’t a bowl of cherries?”)
 Have a joke contest, where everyone is required to bring a joke to the table, which once a week you add to your family jokebook.

 Once the kids get used to the idea, the group effort can be fun, and of course it's a great learning experience for them.
 Most important, it changes the dynamic of one adult (usually the woman) serving everyone else.
 Teenagers, especially, often enjoy the power of deciding what the family eats one night a week; learning to cook is good practice for when they go solo.
-Obviously, this won't happen every night, and busy weeknights are the hardest, but you might want to talk as a family about whether everyone could help get dinner on the table one night a week to start.
+Obviously, this won't happen every night, and busy weeknights are the hardest because kids have homework, but you might want to talk as a family about whether everyone could help get dinner on the table one night a week to start.
 And you can start small, with everyone gathering to set the table together and get the food onto the table.
 In many families where only one person takes responsibility for cooking, that person is exempt from clearing and clean-up.

-Make a big deal out of birthdays, accomplishments of any kind, seasonal changes, famous people’s birthdays (what a great opportunity to talk about why you admire Ghandi, or Harriet Tubman!)
+Make a big deal out of birthdays, accomplishments of any kind, seasonal changes, and famous people’s birthdays (what a great opportunity to talk about why you admire Ghandi, or Harriet Tubman!)
 There’s always something to celebrate.
 Just making it through each day intact as a family is worth celebrating!